jnlon/cursin/README.md

 # cursin
-Colorful sine wave in curses
+Colorful sine wave in curses that moves from right to left

 Press up/down arrow to increase/decrease wave amplitude